LEI NUMBER REGISTRATION APPLICATION

 In most circumstances, the company data is automatically gathered from the Company Register database.
 If you apply for an LEI code for a Pension Scheme or a Trust, please upload a document (Trust deed) to verify the legal address, Trust/Scheme name and the signing authority for the entity.

-2. Submit the LEI number registration application and pay with credit card or PayPal account.
+2. Submit the LEI number registration application and pay with Netbanking, Bank transfer, Credit card, Razorpay or PayPal.

 3. Your LEI registration data will be sent for data validation and the LEI number sent to you by e-mail.